shadiyarzhaqsylyq/tezdb/README.md

 SELECT * FROM table ORDER BY id DESC LIMIT 4 OFFSET 2;

-Not supported in cdb.c
 SELECT SUM(col) FROM table;
 SELECT AVG(col) FROM table;
 SELECT MIN(col) FROM table;
 SELECT MAX(col) FROM table;

-Not supported in cdb.c
 *JOIN*
 CREATE TABLE dept (id INT PRIMARY KEY, name VARCHAR(32));
 INSERT INTO dept VALUES (101, 'IT');